z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_05_MultipleFiles.md

 What we're putting together here is called a *split build*, which is where the various parts of a software package are (at least potentially) built separately from each other.
-The challenge with split builds is to ensure all components of the software use the same tools, flags, options, and so on.
+The key with split builds is to ensure all components of the software use the same tools, flags, options, and so on.

 ```